Mortgage Affordability Rule of Thumb

 Partnerships

-As with Sole Traders income is based on the self employed income stated on your annual tax calculations.
-(In other words your share off turnover less business costs).
+As with Sole Traders income is based on the self-employed income stated on your annual tax calculations.
+(In other words your share of turnover less business costs).

 Limited Company Directors